sodadata/docs/soda-cloud/monitors.md

 4. [Connect]({% link soda-cloud/connect_to_cloud.md %}) Soda SQL to your Soda Cloud account.
 5. (Optional) [Integrate with Slack]({% link soda-cloud/integrate-slack.md %}) to enable Soda Cloud to send Slack notifications to your team.

 ## Create a monitor and an alert

-For a new monitor, you define several details including which data to test, what test to run, and whom to notify when bad data triggers an alert.
+For a new monitor, you define several details including which data to test, what tests to run, and whom to notify when bad data triggers an alert.

 In Soda Cloud, navigate to the **Monitor Results** table, then click the stacked dots to **Create Monitor**.
 Select the type `Metric`, then follow the guided steps to complete the setup.
-Use the table below for reference when completing the steps.
+Use the tables below for reference when completing the steps.

 #### 1. Dataset